SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_mb_idc.rst

 -------------------

 Station magnitudes can be computed with a station specific correction table which is configured in the global bindings.
-The parameter :conf:`magnitudes.mb(IDC).Q` takes a path and allows to use placeholders for network code (:code:`{net}`), station code (:code:`{sta}`) and location code (:code:`{loc}`).
+The parameter :confval:`magnitudes.mb(IDC).Q` takes a path and allows to use placeholders for network code (:code:`{net}`), station code (:code:`{sta}`) and location code (:code:`{loc}`).